-- Contact a member of the Human Resources Department and the appropriate authorities or instruct a designee to contact the Human Resources Department and the appropriate authorities. - Immediately confiscate the substance and all equipment or paraphernalia directly related to the substance. - If possible, take a photograph of the substance and any/all equipment or paraphernalia identified at the time of the confiscation. - Wrap the substance and related equipment or paraphernalia in any available clean material-e.g., paper towel, copier paper, or handkerchief-and keep the package with the manager or where the manager can be sure it cannot be tampered with. - The manager shall put the still-wrapped materials into a large envelope, seal the envelope completely, and write his/her initials over the seal of the envelope in several places. - Write the associate's name, the manager's name, and the date at the top of the envelope, and turn it over as soon as possible to a member of the Human Resources Department, who shall turn it over to local law enforcement officials.

-• The above parties shall witness the person to whom he/she turn the signing and dating of thens it over. e envelope by 2 28
+- Contact a member of the Human Resources Department and the appropriate authorities or instruct a designee to contact the Human Resources Department and the appropriate authorities. - Immediately confiscate the substance and all equipment or paraphernalia directly related to the substance. - If possible, take a photograph of the substance and any/all equipment or paraphernalia identified at the time of the confiscation. - Wrap the substance and related equipment or paraphernalia in any available clean material- e.g., paper towel, copier paper, or handkerchief-and keep the package with the manager or where the manager can be sure it cannot be tampered with. - The manager shall put the still-wrapped materials into a large envelope, seal the envelope completely, and write his/her initials over the seal of the envelope in several places. - Write the associate's name, the manager's name, and the date at the top of the envelope, and turn it over as soon as possible to a member of the Human Resources Department, who shall turn it over to local law enforcement officials. - The above parties shall witness the signing and dating of the envelope by the person to whom he/she turns it over.